 You probably won’t need all of these tests.
-Your doctor will choose the tests based on your symptoms and physical exam.
+The doctor typically chooses tests based on your symptoms and physical exam.

-If any of the images reveal abnormalities, it doesn’t necessarily mean that you have cancer.
-Additional testing may be necessary.
-If they find a mass, your doctor will probably order a biopsy.
+If any images reveal abnormalities, it doesn’t necessarily mean that the cancer has returned or spread.
+You may need additional testing may be necessary.
+If they find a mass, a doctor will likely order a biopsy.

-For a biopsy, your doctor will use a needle to remove samples from the suspicious area.
-A pathologist will then analyze the removed cells under a microscope to see if they’re cancerous.
+For a biopsy, a doctor removes samples from the suspicious area, whether through surgery or an in-office procedure, depending on the location.
+A pathologist then analyzes those cells under a microscope to see if they’re cancerous.
 The pathologist can also determine if you have an aggressive form of prostate cancer.

 No matter where prostate cancer spreads, it’s still treated as prostate cancer.
 It’s harder to treat when it reaches an advanced stage.

 Treatment for advanced prostate cancer involves targeted and systemic therapies.
-Most men need a combination of treatments and they may have to be adjusted from time to time.
+Most people need a combination of treatments, and they may have to be adjusted from time to time.

-Hormone therapy suppresses male hormones that help prostate cancer cells to grow.
-Your doctor may recommend any of the following hormone therapies:
+Hormone therapy suppresses the hormones that help prostate cancer cells to grow.
+A doctor may recommend any of the following hormone therapies:

 - Orchiectomy is a surgical procedure to remove the testicles, which is where the hormones are produced.